 The view is taken from the green dot in the 1748 map below.
 In the description below the plate Vasi made reference to: 1) Nunnery of S. Maria Maddalena; 2) Street leading to Via del Corso.
 The small map shows also: 3) S. Silvestro in Capite; 4) SS.
 Andrea e Claudio dei Borgognoni; 5) Via Borgognona; 6) Casa dei Borgognoni.
+1) is covered in another page.
 The dotted line in the small map delineates the borders among Rione Campo Marzio (upper half), Rione Colonna (in the middle) and Rione Trevi (lower end).

 The view in June 2009

-In 1871-878 the nunnery adjoining the church was greatly modified and turned into the main post office for Rome (you may wish to see part of its fašade - it opens in another window).
+In 1871-1878 the nunnery adjoining the church was greatly modified and turned into the main post office for Rome.
 In the 1880s the nunnery of S. Maria Maddalena delle Convertite of which Vasi showed the rear side was replaced by Palazzo Marignoli, a large building in neo-Renaissance style.
 In 1940 the square was enlarged by demolishing the buildings between S. Silvestro in Capite and SS.
 Andrea e Claudio dei Borgognoni.